 Hi there.
 I’m Harvey Stanbrough.

-As I open this website for readers, I’m writing my 69th novel.
-I’ve also written 8 novellas and around 250 short stories across several genres.
-You’ll be seeing some of those in the Story of the Week category (see the menu).
+As I open this website for readers, I’m writing my 76th novel.
+I’ve also written 9 novellas and around 250 short stories across several genres.

 I’ve also compiled around 30 short story collections and several lauded, major-prize-nominated poetry collections and several nonfiction books on the craft of writing.
 That is in addition to hundreds of articles, essays and blog posts.